dewitt4/Cloud-Custodain/tools/sandbox/c7n_autodoc/README.md

 ## Installation

+<i>NOTE: Requires python3</i>

-  pip install pyyaml boto3 jinja2
+  pip3 install pyyaml boto3 jinja2 jsonschema

 ## Configuration

-Use your favorite editor to modify the c7n-autodoc.py script.
-There is a section at the top which needs to be customized for each implementation.
-There is documentation within the script to help you better understand how each variable should be set.
+The only item you should need to customize is the configuration YAML file which is required by the script.
+Look at the example file provided to determine which fields are required and which are optional.
 You can also customize the jinja2 template to further modify the HTML documentation which is created.

 The S3 bucket which will house the HTML file needs to have `Static website hosting` enabled.
 The default (index.html, error.html) are fine because you will be directly targeting the c7n-autodoc.html